Cognitive Dissonance as the Structural Antagonist

 Stop Treating Doubt Like a Temporary Glitch

-That approach rarely produces durable tension.
+That approach may not produce durable tension.

 If both positions remain active, the story gains friction.
 If one collapses too quickly, the architecture weakens.